rehanzo/dyn-wall-rs/README.md

   1. Download the latest binary from the [releases](RELEASES) page
   2. (**Optional**) To ensure the file you downloaded is correct and was not tampered with, do the following:
       1. Download the respective `.sha256` file
-      2. Use a hash checking tool to obtain the sha256sum of the `.zip` file
+      2. Open PowerShell, move to the directory contining the zip, and run\
+      `Get-FileHash dyn-wall-rs-windows.zip -Algorithm SHA256 | Format-List`
-      3. Compare the sha256sum the tool provides with the contents of the `.sha256` file.
+      3. Compare the sha256 the command provides with the contents of the `.sha256` file.
 If they are the same, then your file has not been tampered with
   3. Unzip the `.zip` file
   4. You can now run it by opening up PowerShell and running `./dyn-wall-rs` in the directory the binary was unpacked.
 It is recommended to place the binary in your $PATH, so you can use it from anywhere